 As I’ve walked through motherhood and seen many of my friends enter into it, I am realizing that we all just handle it differently.

-All humor aside, if you find yourself identifying with the Type Two Mama, this post is for you.
+All humor aside, if you find yourself identifying with this second type of mama, this post is for you.
 Maybe you’re there because of a colicky baby.
 Maybe you’re walking through the dark days of postpartum depression.
 Maybe you’ve found yourself at home and more alone than you’ve ever felt in your life.
 Maybe you’re overly anxious and can’t relax enough to enjoy your new baby.

 Whatever it may be, my heart goes out to you.
 I truly believe Jesus has words and truth he wants to share with you in these long, dark days.